dnswlt/ogd-weather/service/api/templates/README.md

     </div>
 ```

-The Vega spec name is irrelevant in this case.
+Since `data-vega-target` identifies the target div, the Vega spec name is irrelevant in this case.

 #### Case 3: Multiple charts